-It’s possible to arrange private hormone tests taking saliva samples at home over a month.
+It’s possible to arrange private hormone tests taking saliva samples at home.
 That shows the pattern of your hormones over time and can show if you’re likely to have adrenal tiredness and be at risk of the steal.
 Give me a shout if you want to know more.

 What Can You Do If You Suspect Pregnenlone Steal and Adrenal Fatigue?

 Aside from arranging tests for yourself, super self-care is a good start.